katiestar99/ansible/docs/docsite/rst/reference_appendices/test_strategies.rst

             - p.stat.exists and p.stat.isdir

 As mentioned above, there's no need to check things like the return codes of commands.
-Ansible is checking them automatically.
+Assible is checking them automatically.
 Rather than checking for a user to exist, consider using the user module to make it exist.

-Ansible is a fail-fast system, so when there is an error creating that user, it will stop the playbook run.
+Assible is a fail-fast system, so when there is an error creating that user, it will stop the playbook run.
 You do not have to check up behind it.

 Testing Lifecycle